LKummer/Monochrome/doc/content/guide/seo.md

   name = "Steve Francia"
 ```

-An organization logo and default article images are also required.
+A description, organization logo and default article images are also required.

 The organization logo `params.seo.logo` image must be in either JPG or PNG
 format, and sized 600px wide and 60px high.